AWK: Match pattern from command line

 This is a shell script that uses ENVIRON, an array introduced in a newer version of the One True awk after the book was published.
 The subscript of ENVIRON is the name of an environment variable; its result is the variable's value.
 This is like the getenv function in various standard libraries and POSIX.
 The shell script makes an environment variable pattern containing the first argument, then drops that argument and has awk look for the pattern in each file.

 ~ checks to see if its left operand matches its right operand; !~ is its inverse.
-Note that a regular expression is just a string and can be stored in variables.
+A regular expression is just a string and can be stored in variables.

 The next way uses command-line variable assignment, in which an argument to awk can be seen as an assignment to a variable: